Build5Nines/az-kung-fu-vm/README.md

 This virtual machine template is meant to easily create a sort of "power tools" style VM for Azure Administrators, as well as Developers and other roles, to use for more easily having a great Azure CLI scripting environment.
 The template automatically installs lots of really great tools for this purpose.

+1. Windows 10 Desktop
+1. Windows Subsystem for Linux (Ubuntu 18.04)
-1. Chocolatey Package Manager
+1. Chocolately
-1. Office 365 Pro Plus
 1. Azure Storage Explorer
 1. Azure Powershell
 1. Azure CLI (Windows)